DEFENSE, 2022

 SVA Magazine Feature: Georgia Lale: At the Intersection of Performance and Activism

-DEFENSE was presented at The Border Project Space, curated by Jamie Martinez.
+DEFENSE was presented at The Border Gallery, curated by Jamie Martinez.

 Documentation by Kostas Lales